Onboardbase/secure-share/README.md

   share send -r 12D3KooWLaLnHjKhQmB46jweVXCDKVy4AL58a4S4ZgHZGuJkzBf9 -c ./config.yml
   ```
  ### Whitelists/Blacklists IP addresses
- Whitelisting and blacklisting allow or prevents traffic from specified IPs.
-You only need to add the list of IPs to the config file to enable it.
- If no whitelist IPs are specified, all connections are allowed.
-If whitelist IPs are specified, traffic is only allowed from those addresses.
+ Whitelisting and blacklisting control traffic from specified IPs.
+To enable this feature, add the IP list to the config file.
+If no whitelist IPs are provided, all connections are allowed.
+However, if whitelist IPs are specified, only traffic from those addresses is permitted.
+Generic IPs like 127.0.0.1 (localhost) or 192.0.0.0 (firewall access points) won't work.
- Generic IPs like `127.0.0.1` or `192.0.0.0` won't work as they represent localhost and firewall access points, respectively.

 # Contributing